Successfully investing in Serbia

 How do you assess the current economic situation in Serbia?

 How would you describe the investment climate in Serbia?
-Which sectors hold great potential?
+Which sectors offer the largest potential?

 In your opinion, how will Serbia develop?